xesdoog/YouTube-Downloader-V2/README.md

-# YouTube-Downloader-V2
+# YouTube Downloader V2
-YouTube Downloader rewritten from scratch and migrated from Tkinter to PyImGui.
+[YouTube Downloader](https://github.com/xesdoog/YouTube-Downloader) rewritten from scratch and migrated from Tkinter to PyImGui.